douglasmiranda/ddpt/README.md

 #### Single Node

-As I said before, you can enjoy Docker Swarm in a single machine, you don't need to configure a multi node setup.
+As I said before, you can enjoy Docker Swarm in a single machine, you don't need to configure a multi-node setup.

 If you are in a single node, you can use volumes and don't even need to worry about replicas placement, almost just like with Docker Compose.

 #### Multiple Nodes

 Well, I can't possibly cover here in some notes the challenges that distributed systems bring.
-But I can list some specific notes to Django in a multi node setup and Docker Swarm.
+But I can list some specific notes to Django in a multi-node setup and Docker Swarm.

 ##### Databases and Storages